Relevant or Random: Can LLMs Truly Perform Analogical Reasoning?: Related Work

 \section{Related Work}

 {This work mainly explores whether LLMs can truly perform analogical reasoning.
-In light of this, we review three lines of research that form the basis of this work: large language models, chain-of-thought prompting, and analogical prompting.}
+In light of this, we review two lines of research that form the basis of this work: chain-of-thought prompting and LLM analogical reasoning.}